yashgandhi303/fotmob-frontend-test/dev-notes.md

-### Summary
+### Full-Stack Development Summary

+Yes, Everything is used from server, I have created a proxy server for Fotmob API which is used for searching and finding player details by ID and to store data in json-server.

+PS: Eslint, Prettier & Husky is integrated.

-This merge request introduces several features and improvements, including the creation of a collection page with pagination and sorting capabilities, the addition of a Create Card form, and various enhancements to the overall user experience.
+Everything on Dev branch is uptodate. merge request introduces several features and improvements, including the creation of a collection page with pagination and sorting capabilities, the addition of a Create Card form, and various enhancements to the overall user experience.
 Below is a detailed explanation of the changes made:

 ### Features and Enhancements